 Despite these complexities, railroads constantly work to improve their service so they can better meet the market demands of their grain customers.
 Adequate grain car capacity is critical to efficient grain marketing and transportation, which is why railroads work with freight car providers to supply a rail car fleet that is as large as can be justified economically.
 In recent years, railroads have acquired thousands of new high-capacity covered hoppers for carrying grain and increasingly use highly efficient “shuttle trains” to move high volumes of grain reliably and cost-effectively.
 As of year-end 2016, the North American railroad grain car fleet consisted of nearly 274,000 cars (owned by railroads and non-railroads) with a capacity of 1.38 billion cubic feet.

-Recent forecasts from the Federal Highway Administration found that total U.S. freight shipments will rise from an estimated 41% by 2040.
+Recent forecasts from the Federal Highway Administration found that total U.S. freight shipments will rise an estimated 37 percent by 2040.
 To prepare for this demand, freight railroads have spent more than $660 billion — of their own funds, not taxpayer’s — from 1980 through 2016 on infrastructure and equipment, better customer coordination, new communications tools and streamlined operations.